WSCSports/blaze-sample-android-v2/README.md

 ### Initialize the SDK

-The BlazeSDK needs to be initialized in your Application class or main activity.
+The BlazeSDK needs to be initialized in your Application class.
 Here's example for initialization pattern:

 ```kotlin
 // In your Application class onCreate() or Activity